griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/06_shotgrid_user.md

 ## Code Review

-You completed an incredible amount of work in this section - updating your tool to handle both user and api key login credentials.
+You completed an incredible amount of work in this section - updating your tool to handle both user and API key login credentials.
 Well done!
 Let's take a look at the latest versions of `app.py`, `.env`, and `shotgrid_tool/tool.py`.
-Note, we're only displaying files that have been modified in this section.
+Note, that we're only displaying files that have been modified in this section.

 ### `app.py`